DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 **Step 2: From Kinship to the System** When a family or community cannot contain its collective charge, that energy moves outward into society.
-Family dysfunction feeds social dysfunction.
+Kin dysfunction feeds social dysfunction.
 Community desperation becomes political polarization.

 **Step 3: From System to War and Collapse** When entire systems become overwhelmed with collective unresolved charge, that energy seeks